Initial Care Team

 Dr. Wong has been practicing surgery for over 25 years.
-As an American College of Surgeon Fellow, Dr. Wong has held various positions throughout his career, including the Director of Surgical Intensive Care Unit and Associate Director of Trauma for Mary Immaculate Hospital.
-Most recently, he is an Attending Surgeon at Jamaica Hospital.
-Considered a widely recognized Surgeon, Dr. Wong has presented in conferences all over the country.
-Dr. Wong has had his work published in the Journal of Injury of the British Trauma Society.
+As an American College of Surgeon Fellow, he has held various positions throughout his career, including the Director of Surgical Intensive Care Unit and Associate Director of Trauma for Mary Immaculate Hospital.
+He is an attending surgeon at Jamaica Hospital and has presented in conferences all over the country.
+His work is published in the Journal of Injury of the British Trauma Society.

 Beverly Brown, R.N., M.S.A., M.D.S.C.